-a) Reinstall the axle shafts, C-locks, lock pin and lock bolt in the reverse of removal.
+a) Install the new axles shafts, C-locks, lock pin and lock bolt in the reverse of removal.

 BE SURE TO INSTALL A NEW DIFFERENTIAL GASKET AND REFILL THE REAR END WITH THE PROPER GEAR OIL TO THE PROPER LEVEL.